Urinary Tract Infections in Children

 How serious are the infections in children?

-Urinary infections also can lead to a serious infection throughout the body called sepsis.
+Urinary infections can lead to a serious infection throughout the body called sepsis.
 Problems from a urinary infection are more likely to happen in babies born too soon, in newborns, and in infants who have something blocking the flow of urine.

 What causes the infections in children?